xebiaww/immutable-meetup/introduction.md

 *Questions answered in this meetup: *

- - How do you easily delivery fully configured server images?
+ - How do you easily deliver fully configured server images?
  - How do you configure an image without modifying it?